xorbitsai/inference/doc/source/models/builtin/llm/index.rst

      - 524288
      - Seed-OSS is a series of open-source large language models developed by ByteDance's Seed Team, designed for powerful long-context, reasoning, agent and general capabilities, and versatile developer-friendly features.
 Although trained with only 12T tokens, Seed-OSS achieves excellent performance on several popular open benchmarks.

-   * - :ref:`skywork <models_llm_skywork>`
-     - generate
-     - 4096
-     - Skywork is a series of large models developed by the Kunlun Group · Skywork team.

-   * - :ref:`skywork-math <models_llm_skywork-math>`
-     - generate
-     - 4096
-     - Skywork is a series of large models developed by the Kunlun Group · Skywork team.

    * - :ref:`skywork-or1 <models_llm_skywork-or1>`
      - chat
      - 131072